 New Jersey Division of Mental Health and Addiction Services

 The New Jersey Division of Mental Health and Addiction Services provide a host of services, including substance abuse prevention and early intervention, emergency screening, outpatient and intensive outpatient mental health and addictions services, partial care and partial hospitalization and case management.

 ATLAS® Provides Support For People Struggling With Substance Use Disorder

 New Jersey has launched a free, confidential, online tool to connect residents with appropriate addiction treatment care and deliver user-friendly information about the quality of available programs.

 ATLAS®, or Addiction Treatment Locator, Assessment, and Standards Platform, allows individuals with substance use disorder and their loved ones to search for and compare participating programs using criteria such as location, services offered, and insurance accepted so they can find the best treatment for their unique needs.

 The New Jersey AIDS/HIV/STD Hotline is a go-to resource for NJ residents looking for testing, prevention and treatment information and/or services for HIV and other sexually transmitted infections (STIs).
 The hotline is available 24/7.
 Services are free and confidential.

 Middlesex County Assistance Programs

-Career Assistance – Middlesex County Office of Workforce Development
+Career Assistance – Middlesex County Office of Career Opportunity

 The office administers federal and state job training funds for the benefit of County residents.
 It establishes programs to prepare youth and adults for entry into the labor force and to afford job training for eligible individuals facing serious barriers to employment, who are in special need of training to obtain productive employment.